zignd/HTML-CSS-Class-Completion/README.md

 Emmet support comes disabled by default, the reason behind this choice is because it the current implementation simply triggers completion when you type a "." (period) and this behavior might be considered a little annoying, but it might change in the future.

-Currently it supports the following languages (those are [language identifier](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers)): "html", "razor", "php", "blade", "vue", "twig", "markdown", "erb", "handlebars", "ejs", "typescriptreact", "javascript", "javascriptreact".
+Currently it supports the following languages (those are [language identifier](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers)): "html", "razor", "aspnetcorerazor", "php", "blade", "vue", "twig", "markdown", "erb", "handlebars", "ejs", "typescriptreact", "javascript", "javascriptreact".

 * `"html-css-class-completion.enableEmmetSupport"` (default: `false`)